Mungert69/FreeNetworkMonitorBlog/content/posts/benchmarkingnetworkperformancewithai.md

 categories: ["Performance", "AI"]
 featured: false
 draft: false
+questions:
+  - "How do I add a website and an internal server to the Quantum Network Monitor Assistant for performance benchmarking?"
+  - "How can I view the current baseline performance metrics for my monitored hosts?"
+  - "What is the process to track performance changes over time or compare current data with previous baselines?"
+  - "How do I modify the monitoring setup or remove a host from the Quantum Network Monitor Assistant?"
+  - "What are the main benefits of using the Quantum Network Monitor Assistant for network performance benchmarking?"
+answers:
+  - "You add each host using the add_host function with appropriate probes: use the HTTP endpoint for the website to measure page response time, and the ICMP endpoint for the internal server to benchmark network latency.
+You provide the address, endpoint type, and your email for notifications."
+  - "After adding hosts, you use the get_host_data function with the host's address and dataset_id to fetch detailed statistics such as average response times, deviations, and trends.
+This data helps you establish and view the normal performance baseline."
+  - "You can retrieve historical data for any date range using the get_host_data function with date_start and date_end parameters.
+By comparing these historical metrics with your baseline, you can detect performance drifts, congestion, or network changes."
+  - "You use the edit_host function to update monitoring settings or remove a host.
+For example, to delete monitoring on a host, you set the 'hidden' parameter to true and provide your authentication key.
+You can also change endpoint types or other configurations as needed."
+  - "The assistant allows you to easily add hosts for monitoring, retrieve live and historical performance metrics, and adjust your monitored endpoints through conversational AI.
+It helps establish baselines, track performance drifts proactively, and receive alerts, making network monitoring more efficient and AI-driven."
 ---
 When working to ensure your network is robust and responsive, establishing and tracking performance baselines is an essential first step.
 In this blog, I’ll walk you through how a user leverages the [Quantum Network Monitor Assistant](https://readyforquantum.com/?assistant=open) to benchmark network performance using AI.
 You’ll see how easy it is to set up hosts, capture baseline metrics, and monitor for performance drifts—all via conversational AI and built-in monitoring tools.